kanglicheng/code-school/full-stack-project/homeworks/proposal-prep/component-hierarchy.md

-# Full-stack Proposal Preparation: Component Hierarchy
+# Full-stack Design Docs Preparation: Component Hierarchy

 Now that we are React+Redux wizards, we should turn our gaze to the future, to our full-stack projects!

+Before starting our preparation, let's get our repo ready.
+Complete `Phase 1` and `Phase 2` of [these instructions][design-docs] to create your Design Docs wiki on Github.
+The homework for the rest of the Design Docs will be done here.

 Take some time to research the site you are cloning.
 While referring to to your [MVPs][mvps], keep these things in mind:
 - What views are required?